-Filter aids are used for systems that prove hard to filter.
-Such systems often contain impurities which tend to block the filter medium, e.g. substances that differ widely in their properties or gelatinous particles.
+Filter aids are used for suspensions that prove hard to be filtered.
+Such systems often contain impurities that tend to block the filter medium, e.g., gelatinous particles.
 One widespread mode of filter-aid usage is called body filtration.
 In this mode, a precoat layer, composed of filter-aid particles, is first built on the filter medium.
 Subsequently, filter aids, called body feed, are constantly dosed to the suspension.
 The body feed creates a permeable filter cake, leading to a reduced pressure drop and, therefore, less energy consumption.
 Appropriately choosing the body-feed concentration is decisive for a successful filtration operation.
-On the one hand, too little body feed leads to a pronounced clogging of the filter cake and, therefore, high pressure drop as well as energy consumption.
-On the other hand, too much body feed causes rapid cake growth which also results in increased pressure drop and energy consumption.
-Between these two factors the optimum is to be determined.

-In this contribution, a new mechanistic model for filter-aid filtration is used to determine the optimal body feed concentration.
+To address this issue, a new mechanistic model for filter-aid filtration is used to determine the optimal body feed concentration.
 The model is based on continuum mechanics and considers the mechanisms of surface and depth filtration; filter cakes are assumed to be incompressible.
-In a first step, the model is simplified so that only surface filtration is taken into account and the optimum body feed dosage is calculated analytically so that energy consumption is minimal .
-Secondly, the full model is used for computational optimization; again, the body feed concentration for minimal energy consumption is determined.
+In a first step, the model is simplified so that only surface filtration is taken into account and an analytical solution for the optimal body feed that minimizes energy consumption is shown.
+Secondly, the full model is used for computational optimization; again, the body-feed concentration for minimal energy consumption is determined.
 It is found that...

 Session: L13 - Process Optimization